Juleps in June

 Call for Papers

-Scholars and writers are invited to submit papers for Words & Music, 2014 on this year's theme.
-Examples of appropriate topics are submissions related to Mr. Percy and his work, Flannery O'Connor and her work, Andre Dubus and his work, Hillary Mantel and her novels centering on William Cromwell and the Tudors, for instance.
-In the non-fiction realm, papers on the work of Reza Aslan, would be favorably considered.
+Scholars and writers are invited to submit papers for Words & Music, 2014 on this year's theme, The Art of Improvisation in Words, Music, and Life.
 For guidelines, contact, Faulkhouse@aol.com.
-Deadline for submisison of proposals for papers to be presented at Words & Music is May 1.
-Deadline for submission of final papers is July 15.
-Papers will be published in the 2014 edition of The Double Dealer.
+Deadline for submisison of proposals for papers to be presented at Words & Music is October 1.
+Deadline for submission of final papers is November 15.
+Papers will be published in the The Double Dealer.
 For complete information Click Here!

 Pan American Connections